heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/01-course-material/README.md

 ## Check the _Considerations for a development environment_ guide

-Before continuing with the installation and configuration of your Integrated Development Environment (IDE) and other tools, you should check the [Considerations for a development environment](../../00.02-considerations-for-a-development-environment/01-course-material/README.md) guide.
+Before continuing with the installation and configuration of your IDE and other tools, you should check the
+[Considerations for a development environment](../../00.02-considerations-for-a-development-environment/01-course-material/README.md) guide.